Airdik/Vinci/README.md

 # Vinci
-Vinci is a online multiplayer pictionary drawing game.
+Vinci is an online multiplayer pictionary drawing game.